The Firm With A Fresh Perspective

 When facing DWI charges, having a skilled legal team on your side is crucial to explore potential defenses.
 At Pennington Law, our Round Rock DWI lawyers meticulously analyze each case to build a solid defense strategy tailored to your unique circumstances.
 Here are a few common defenses we may employ:

 • Challenging the Stop: Law enforcement must have a valid reason to pull you over.
-If your traffic stop was conducted without proper cause, the evidence collected after that may be inadmissible.
+If your traffic stop was conducted without proper cause, the evidence collected afterward may be inadmissible.

 • Questioning Field Sobriety Tests: Various factors unrelated to intoxication can influence field sobriety tests.
 Our lawyers will evaluate the accuracy of these tests to determine their validity.